Shaoshuai2019/shaoshuai.github.io/_pages/about.md

 ### <font face="Times New Roman">Publications in 2024</font>

    * S. Chu, Igor Kliakhandler and A. Kurganov, [On the Gelfand Problem and Viscosity Matrices for Two-Dimensional Hyperbolic Systems of Conservation Laws](./files/Chu_Kliakhandler_Kurganov.pdf), Siberian Electronic Mathematical Reports, 21 (2024), pp. 77-90.

-   * S. Chu, A. Kurganov and R. Xin, [A Well-Balanced Fifth-Order A-WENO Scheme Based on Flux Globalization](./files/Chu-Kurganov-Xin_WB_AWENO.pdf), to appear in Beijing Journal of Pure and Applied Mathematics.

    * S. Chu, A. Kurganov and R. Xin, [Low-Dissipation Central-Upwind Schemes for Compressible Multifluids](./files/Chu_Kurganov_Xin.pdf), Journal of Computational Physics, 518 (2024), Paper No. 113311, 35 pp.